phdbaloo/dotconfig/README.md

 - [ ] Add correct symlinks for each file
     - use GNU stow or simple bash script
 - [ ] Create a bash script to automatically setup the config
+    - Symlinks to all files and folders
+    - install dependencies for each file when needed
+    - have params to choose which type of machine (server / computer)

 ## Files
 - .zshrc